 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to an 8% increase in fees each year.

 More about tuition fees, living costs and financial support.

 This programme is informed by the skills gap identified by industry.
-Following graduation from this MSc students will have the opportunity to play a fundamental role in delivering cyber security on a large-scale through their careers.
-Graduates will be keenly sought after in roles in network security, Industrial Control Systems Security and Operational Technology, capable of critically evaluating and synthesising research literature, developing and deploying systems, and communicating with others in their field and other disciplines.
+Following graduation from this MSc, students will have the opportunity to play a fundamental role in delivering cyber security on a large-scale through their careers.
+Graduates may find roles in network security, Industrial Control Systems Security and Operational Technology, will be capable of critically evaluating and synthesising research literature, developing and deploying systems, and communicating with others in their field and other disciplines.
 Top graduates from this degree will be able to proactively advance the development of infrastructures security or move onto doctoral studies in cyber security.